eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 + Experience in verification/validation using emulation tools like Palladium, Protium, Zebu and SV/Verilog, UVM.
 + Familiar with the principle of debugger, such as: ***OpenOCD***.
 + A thorough understanding of the high-level verification flow methodology (test plan generation, test generation, failure analysis, coverage analysis and closure).
++ skill set for Senior Design Verification Engineer:
+	- $160,000/yr - $260,000/yr
+	- Our mission is to radically reduce the cost of artificial intelligence.
+	- We are the world leaders in algorithm/hardware co-design for artificial intelligence.
+Our roadmap begins with products 100x better than GPUs and will ultimately deliver products that are many orders of magnitude more cost effective than what is available today.
+We will ultimately be able to put models the size of ChatGPT into chips the size of a thumbnail.
+	- This is a remote role, so you can work from anywhere in the United States.
+	- You will be responsible for verifying the design of key SoC subsystems and RTL blocks and full SoC functionality
+	- Develop test plans for subsystems and full SoC in cooperation with SoC architects, software developers and RTL designers
+	- Work with RTL engineers and designers to debug and verify AI acceleration blocks
+	- Develop and execute on a full life cycle verification flow, from writing test cases, debug issues and work with RTL designers to address issues
+	- BS/MS in Electrical Engineering or Computer Engineering
+	- 5 - 10 + years of relevant experience in design verification, RTL design and/or ASIC design
+	- Proven industry experience and successful track record in verifying chip- and block-level RTL designs for high-performance computing chips, such as AI accelerators
+	- Experience with advanced verification methodologies such as UVM
+	- Experience with LPDDR/DDR Interface, PCIe4.0+, Ethernet, MIPI, AXI bus, Image/Video processing, ARM CPU and AMBA bus protocols
+	- Experience with Industry standard verification tools such as VCS or similar, Verdi, Debussy or similar
+	- Extensive experience working with SystemVerilog and familiairty with Python for scripting
+	- Exhibit a high degree of motivation and independence
+	- Willingness & excitement to collaborate closely with system architects and the broader silicon team
+	- Strong communication skills, both written and verbal
+	- MS in Electrical Engineering or Computer Engineering with 10 + years experience with a focus on low power AI accelerators and CPU architectures
+	- Experience with low power vision DSPs and accelerators
+	- The anticipated annual base salary for this position is $160,000 - $260,000.
+This range does not include any other compensation components or other benefits that an individual may be eligible for.
 + skill set:
 	- System Verilog, Verilog, UVM/VMM
 	- Experience in at system level and block level verification.